Tag

 OpenEmu - Best Nintendo Ds Emulator for Mac

 Yet another free and open-source emulator that works on most of the systems.
-It can be used for various gaming consoles like Game Boy, Genesis, Nintendo GS, and many others.
+It can be used for various gaming consoles like , Genesis, Nintendo GS, and many others.
 If you have used Apple Music then you might find it a little similar to that.
 Using the emulator it is very easy to browse, add, and organize.

 The layout has multiple screens that support cheat codes, shows saved states and many other options.
 All the games that you will play will be organized in a library for easy access.
 You can even create a separate collection using various titles from different consoles.
 The software smartly maps the controls of various devices including DualShock (3 and 4), PlayStation, Wiimote, and many others.